acidmasculinity/acidmasculinity.github.io/_source/sociology/adler.md

 publisher: "New York University Press"
 ---

-*The Tender Cut* is a sociological study of internet communities of self-injurers.
-The sociological profile of self-injurers explains much of the character of protest masculinities, if protest masculinities are seen as a form of self-harm or emotional masochism.
+Ethnographers Peter Adler and Patricia Adler study internet communities of self-injurers.
+The profile of protest masculinities may overlap with self-injurers when protest masculinities become forms of self-harm.